Beaufort Medical Malpractice Lawyer

 As adults, we accept that sometimes a person who is sick or injured will not get well despite the best medical care.
 We even recognize that harmful medical mistakes can and do occur.
 However, at the same time, patients and their loved ones have a legal right to expect medical professionals to provide an accepted standard of care at all times.

-At Schiller & Hamilton, our respected Beaufort personal injury attorneys have extensive experience investigating medical errors and pursuing medical malpractice claims for deserving patients and their families.
+At Schiller & Hamilton, our respected Beaufort personal injury attorneys have extensive experience investigating medical errors and pursuing claims arising from doctor errors for deserving patients and their families.

 Determining Medical Professional Fault